 Eating raw or undercooked food can cause worms to enter the body.

 According to Dr. Thieu, when eating tapeworm larvae, they can move through the bloodstream to the brain, muscles and cause disease.
-Especially when tapeworm larvae reside in the brain (found in 60 - 96% of cases), it can lead to neurological diseases such as: Headache, epilepsy, mental disorders, visual disturbances, physical weakness - memory loss, muscle spasms...
+Especially when tapeworm larvae reside in the brain (found in 60 - 96% of cases), it can lead to neurological diseases such as: Headache, epilepsy, mental disorders, visual disorders, physical weakness - memory loss, muscle spasms...

-To avoid infection with worms, according to Dr. Thieu's recommendations, people need to keep their living environment clean; Eat hygienically; Do not eat uncooked foods such as fish salad, blood pudding...; Always wash your hands with soap before and after going to the toilet; Limit free-range pigs; if raising pigs, you must follow the procedures for handling manure, or separate the raising area from the living environment; Deworm regularly.
+To avoid infection with worms, according to Dr. Thieu's recommendations, people need to keep their living environment clean; Eat hygienically; Do not eat uncooked food such as fish salad, blood pudding...; Always wash your hands with soap before and after going to the toilet; Limit free-range pigs; if raising pigs, you must follow the procedures for handling manure, or separate the raising area from the living environment; Deworm regularly.

 "It is important to note that when people experience symptoms such as continuous headaches, dizziness, and insomnia, they should quickly go to medical facilities for examination and treatment," said Dr. Thieu.